camunda/camunda-docs/docs/product-manuals/concepts/variables.md

 ### Variable propagation

-When variables are merged into a workflow instance (e.g. on job completion, on message correlation) then each variable is propagated from the scope of the activity to its higher scopes.
+When variables are merged into a process instance (e.g. on job completion, on message correlation) then each variable is propagated from the scope of the activity to its higher scopes.

 The propagation ends when a scope contains a variable with the same name.
 In this case, the variable value is updated.